scholarworks/sipity/CONTRIBUTING.md

 A slow test suite is an indicator of an unhealthy test suite;
 Therefore lets keep it under 30 seconds.

-Code that is not covered in test means code that we are not "owning" and documenting.
+Code that is not covered in test means code that we are not ”owning“ and documenting.
-Let's keep the test coverage at 100%.
+Let’s keep the test coverage at 100%.

 ### What Happens We Pass the 30 Second Threshold?

 Our application is going to continue to grow; And so will the completion time of our tests.
-If we hit the 30 second mark, we'll review what is happening and adjust the goal.
+If we hit the 30 second mark, we’ll review what is happening and adjust the goal.

 ### The linters are complaining too much...